-Insurance claims handlers ensure that claims are dealt with efficiently and that payment for valid claims is made to policyholders
+Insurance claims handlers ensure that claims made on insurance policies are dealt with efficiently and that payment for valid claims is made to policyholders

 As an insurance claims handler, you'll be involved in managing a claim from the start through to settlement, making decisions on the extent and validity of a claim, and checking for any potential fraudulent activity.